 The entourage followed Officer Miller on a trip through several corridors and cell block security doors until Officer Miller pointed to the Angel.
 Ronnie looked at the cell's layout: cream-colored tiles on all three walls, a glass-block window with steel bars, a long bench under the window with a thin blue pad, and a cubby-hole toilet giving some privacy.
 Angel was sitting in her orange jumpsuit, the palms of her hands resting in her lap.
 Green signaled with his hands, and the door to the cell automatically unlatched and motored open.
 Superintendent Green strode in alone; Angel looked at him guardedly.

 “Young lady, I am Superintendent of Police Javion Green.
 I want an Emergency Medical Technician to have a look at you.
 John Merrick has told me that you cannot speak.
-Nod your head if you’re OK with the EMT checking your condition.”
+If you’re OK with the EMT checking your condition, nod your head.”

 Angel nodded in the affirmative, and Green motioned for the EMT to enter the cell.
 Clad in matching charcoal dockers and a polo shirt with the Chicago Fire Department EMT applique, she quickly sat beside Angel, who turned toward her.

 “Hi, I’m Shondra.
-All I want to do is make a quick check of your vitals and look for any evidence of concussion.
-Angel nodded in compliance, and the EMT went about her work quickly and efficiently.
+All I want to do is quickly check your vitals and look for any evidence of concussion.
+Angel nodded in compliance, and the EMT went about her work promptly.
 The Superintendent of Police towered over them, and the entourage waited in the hallway.
 The EMT completed her exam and stood up.

 “Superintendent Green, her vital signs are good; there’s no evidence of severe concussion.
-There’s a cut on her lip and dried blood on her right nostril.
+She has a cut on her lip and dried blood on her right nostril.
 I noticed two bruises on her throat and a contusion on the side of her face.”

-“Can you tell if these wounds are the result of the street fight Captain Baggs said she was in?”
+“Can you tell if these wounds result from the street fight Captain Baggs said she was in?”

 “Could be, but I wouldn’t bet the farm on it,” Shondra said as she left the cell.

 Green removed his small notepad and a pen from his pocket.
-Offering them to the Angel, he said: “Please write down your name, Miss.”
+He offered them to the Angel, “Please write down your name, Miss.”

-She nodded her head from side to side, giving a firm “no.”
+She nodded from side to side, giving a firm “no.”

-Green exhaled deeply and shook his head in frustration, not exactly knowing how to deal with this.
+Green exhaled deeply and shook his head in frustration, not knowing how to deal with this.
 He turned to John Merrick.

 “Counselor, would the three of you come in here?”